The Illusion of Specialization: Unveiling the Domain-Invariant "Standing Committee" in Mixture-of-Experts Models: Experiment

 \subsubsection{Analyzing the Stability and Contribution of Standing Committees}

 Table~\ref{tab:standing_committees_full} summarizes representative standing committees based on the Pareto-optimal set across depth.
 Committee members consistently occupy very high routing positions (Avg.~$\mu \approx 3.1$--$3.8$) with low rank variability ($\sigma^2 \le 3.44$).
 For example, the middle-layer committee in OLMoE exhibits a variance of only $0.49$, indicating that these experts remain near the top of the routing hierarchy regardless of domain.
 Rather than transient specialists, they function as a de-facto backbone that the model repeatedly relies on.
+For additional transparency, Appendix~\ref{illustrative_exp} provides an illustrative expert-level table showing domain coverage and ECI statistics for representative DeepSeek-V2-Lite layers.
+Complete layer-wise MMLU results are provided in Appendix~\ref{sec:sc_all_layer}, Section~\ref{mmlu_re}, while matched supplementary results on the C4-based evaluation subset are reported in Appendix~\ref{sec:sc_all_layer}, Section~\ref{c4_re}.

 Although $|\mathcal{C}|$ remains small (2-5) across all models, these groups capture up to $70.5\%$ of total routing mass.
 Importantly, the size of $\mathcal{C}$ remains stable even as capacity increases from $E=64$ to $E=128$.
 This suggests that committee-like behavior is not an artifact of a particular architecture, but an emergent pattern of sparse routing optimization.